 And yet… effort defines creativity.
 Creativity gets engaged only when a solution to a problem is required – creativity re-arranges and re-orders our available set of knowledge in new and surprising ways, thereby forcing us to extend our knowledge whenever possible, and forcing us to re-examine what we thought we knew.
 True creativity requires limber thinking, and eloquent execution.
 And it isn’t just artists that have to be creative - it’s art lookers that have to be as well.
 That’s because everyone has to be creative to some degree, whether it’s just deciding which shirt goes with which pants, or writing code for a computer app.
 Good art allows us to see a particular problem, and therefore appreciate, even savor, the solution.
 It’s the experience of realizing that a story isn’t just the words that are written on a page, but a whole lot of other things that those words imply.
 It’s the experience of seeing a Manet painting, a few square feet of canvas, and realizing that we have to consider the whole world based on seeing this tiny bit of it.
 Doing that work makes art (whatever the hell that might be) come alive – not doing the work, or not being asked to, means that we are simply distracted for a moment.

 The Neo-New can be, and quite often is, a distraction.
 If art can be anything, and can be anywhere, then finding it beyond the borders of the reservation it has been put on seems not only logical, but necessary.
 Which is not to say that a contemporary art fair excludes things of meaning – meaning is everywhere, including there.
 It’s also not to say that everything in the art world is Neo-New – that phenomenon is culture wide, and illustrating it via the art world doesn’t mean that it alone is guilty.
 But the Neo-New shines in stark relief there.
-It demonstrates so clearly how the idea of isolating a place to contain things of meaning makes it that much harder to find.
+That’s because, as a place supposedly devoted to ideas and meaning, the art world demonstrates better than anywhere how artificially isolating those things makes them harder to find.

 The reason I’m an artist is not because of all of the galleries I went to as a kid, or because of all the contemporary art I saw.
 There was no contemporary art where I lived, much less anyone who looked at it.
 The reason I’m an artist is due pretty much entirely to looking at things that had no aspirations towards even being art: comic books, airplanes, models, bridges, trees, architecture, tools, clouds, the national geographic.
 I made forts in the woods, I built things, I dug snow caves.
 I read lots of books.
 Channeling that wonder into a set of possibilities (some might call it playing) is really the job of childhood.
 The job of adulthood is to assemble those parts, and anything else one can find along the way, into a meaningful life.
 Some, but not all, of the artifacts related to fulfilling that task might fit comfortably inside an art fair.
 But probably not many.
 Meanwhile, the Neo-New rolls on.
 Innovative, original, fresh, new, cutting edge, formative, groundbreaking, exciting, evocative, daring… repeat.